primatejs/primate/docs/modules/store.md

 ```

 !!!
-You may have noticed that the document passed validation despite `id` being
+You may have noticed that the record passed validation despite `id` being
 unset.
 This is because unless configured otherwise, stores permit empty field
 values.
 Additionally, `id` is taken to be the primary field, which is
 automatically generated on an insert.